numfocus/gsoc/2017/proposals/patni-harshit.md

 ### June 26 - June 30th, **Begin of Phase 2**

-- Decide on how API will be exposed to users as new API or as extension of ScalerMappable
 - Make API for exposing normalizers and color maps to user

 ### July 3rd - July 7th